matplotlib/matplotlib/doc/users/customizing.rst

 1. :file:`matplotlibrc` in the current working directory, usually used for specific customizations that you do not want to apply elsewhere.
-2. :file:`{HOME}/.matplotlib/matplotlibrc`, for the user's default
+2. :file:`.matplotlib/matplotlibrc`, for the user's default customizations.
+See :ref:`locating-matplotlib-config-dir`.
-   customizations
 3. :file:`{INSTALL}/matplotlib/mpl-data/matplotlibrc`, where :file:`{INSTALL}`
    is something like :file:`/usr/lib/python2.5/site-packages` on Linux, and maybe :file:`C:\Python25\Lib\site-packages` on Windows.
 Every time you